jorenvh/laravel-share/README.md

 ### Creating multiple share Links

-If want multiple share links for (multiple) providers you can just chain the methods like this.
+If want multiple share links for (multiple) providers you can just chain the methods like so.

 ```php
 Share::page('http://jorenvanhocht.be', 'Share title')